YBCGitHubby/TwineToolGuide/content/docs/createstory.md

 #### STEP 3
 Add Links.
 Use double square brackets `([[ ]])` to create a link to another passage.

-{% capture text %}You find yourself in a room with two doors.
+{% capture text %}
+You find yourself in a room with two doors.
 `[[Go through the left door]]`
 `[[Go through the right door]]`
 {% endcapture %}